Don Rosa: On strike

 During early summer 2002, Rosa suddenly laid down work.
 As an artist, he could not live under the conditions Egmont was offering him but he did not want to give up making Scrooge McDuck comics either.
 So, his only choice was to go on hiatus and try to come to an agreement with Egmont.
 His main issues were that he had no control over his works.
 Rosa had discovered too often that his stories were printed with incorrect pages of art, improper colors, poor lettering, or pixelated computer conversions of the illustrations.
 Rosa has never, nor has any other artist working on Disney-licensed characters, received royalties for the use or multi-national reprinting of any of his stories worldwide.

-Rosa came to an agreement with Egmont in December of the same year, which gave him more control over the stories and the manner in which they were publicized.
+Rosa came to an agreement with Egmont in December of the same year, which gave him more control over the stories and the manner in which they were published.